-Our 953 stainless steel tubing takes steel alloys into a new league.
-By utilising a specially developed martensitic-aging stainless steel alloy that can achieve tensile strength in excess of 2000 MPa, we’ve achieved a strength-to-weight ratio that can take on the world’s best.
+Our 953 steel tubing takes steel alloys into a new league.
+Therefore, by utilising a specially developed martensitic-ageing stainless steel alloy that can achieve tensile strength in excess of 2000 MPa, we’ve achieved a strength-to-weight ratio that can take on the world’s best.
 The resilient ride of steel, very high impact strength (similar to armour plating) and fatigue resistance combine to provide an extraordinary material – 953 maraging stainless steel – that can be used for tubing.

-Reynolds work directly with fabricators to provide recommended production techniques, so that the challenges inherent in using an extremely hard metal can be overcome.
+Reynolds works directly with fabricators to provide recommended production techniques so that the challenges inherent in using an extremely hard metal can be overcome.

 953 – the Age of the SuperSteel.

 Why 953 Steel works: